Applicability

 Create a file named

-test.py.Enter the following content into the
+test.py.Fill in the following content in the

-test.pyfile content:from peewee import * # Database connection information DB_USER = 'test_user001@mysql001' DB_PASSWORD = '******' DB_HOST = 'xxx.xxx.xxx.xxx' DB_PORT = 2881 DB_NAME = 'test' # Create a database connection db = MySQLDatabase( DB_NAME, user=DB_USER, password=DB_PASSWORD, host=DB_HOST, port=DB_PORT ) # Define a model class User(Model): name = CharField(max_length=50) age = IntegerField() class Meta: database = db table_name = 'users' def __str__(self): return f"{self.name} ({self.age})" # Connect to the database db.connect() # Create a table db.create_tables([User]) # Insert data User.create(name='John', age=20) User.create(name='Lucy', age=25) User.create(name='Tom', age=30) # Update data user = User.get(User.name == 'Lucy') user.age = 26 user.save() # Query data users = User.select() for user in users: print(user) # Close the database connection db.close()
+test.pyfile is as follows:from peewee import * # Database connection information DB_USER = 'test_user001@mysql001' DB_PASSWORD = '******' DB_HOST = 'xxx.xxx.xxx.xxx' DB_PORT = 2881 DB_NAME = 'test' # Create a database connection db = MySQLDatabase( DB_NAME, user=DB_USER, password=DB_PASSWORD, host=DB_HOST, port=DB_PORT ) # Define a model class User(Model): name = CharField(max_length=50) age = IntegerField() class Meta: database = db table_name = 'users' def __str__(self): return f"{self.name} ({self.age})" # Connect to the database db.connect() # Create a table db.create_tables([User]) # Insert data User.create(name='John', age=20) User.create(name='Lucy', age=25) User.create(name='Tom', age=30) # Update data user = User.get(User.name == 'Lucy') user.age = 26 user.save() # Query data users = User.select() for user in users: print(user) # Close the database connection db.close()

 Step 4: Run the test.py file

-Open the command prompt or PowerShell terminal, run the test.py file, query data, and output the result.
+Open the Command Prompt or PowerShell terminal, run the test.py file, query data, and output the result.

 Go to the directory where the